The sphericity of the Phan geometries of type Bn and Cn and the Phan-type theorem of type F4: Introduction

 \section{Introduction}

-In this paper we prove the following theorem (for the exact statement see Theorem \ref{thm:precise_statement}).
+In this paper we prove the following theorem; the exact statement is Theorem~\ref{thm:precise_statement} below, see Section~\ref{sec:gpgs} for definitions.

-{\bf Main Theorem.} {\em A generalized Phan geometry of type $B_n$ or $C_n$ is $(n-1)$-spherical provided the defining field is sufficiently large.
-In fact, it is even Cohen-Macaulay.}
+\begin{maintheorem} A generalized Phan geometry of type $B_n$ or $C_n$ is $(n-1)$-spherical provided the defining field is sufficiently large.
+In fact, it is Cohen-Macaulay. \end{maintheorem}

 As the name suggests, the class of generalized Phan geometries contains the class of Phan geometries.
-These have been introduced in \cite{bengrahofshp07} (type~$B_n$) and \cite{grahofshp03} (type~$C_n$) in order to prove Phan-type theorems, that is, analogs of Phan's group-theoretic recognition results in \cite{phan77a} and \cite{phan77b}.
-The Phan-type theorems state that the unitary forms of the groups $\Sp_{2n}(\field_{q^2})$ and $\mathrm{Spin}_{2n+1}(\field_{q^2})$, i.e., their subgroups fixed by the involution that acts as the field involution on $\field_{q^2}$ and takes $\field_q$-rational group elements to their transpose inverse, are the universal enveloping group of the amalgam of their fundamental subgroups of rank one and two.
+These have been introduced in \cite{bengrahofshp07} (type~$B_n$) and \cite{grahofshp03} (type~$C_n$) in order to prove Phan-type theorems, that is, analogues of Phan's group-theoretic recognition results in \cite{phan77a,phan77b}.
+The Phan-type theorems state that the unitary forms of the groups $\Sp_{2n}(\field_{q^2})$ and $\mathrm{Spin}_{2n+1}(\field_{q^2})$ are the universal enveloping group of the amalgam of their fundamental subgroups of rank one and two.
+The unitary form is the subgroup fixed by the involution that acts as the field involution on $\field_{q^2}$ and takes $\field_q$-rational group elements to their transpose inverse.
 Using Tits' Lemma \cite[Corollaire 1]{tits86} this amalgamation result follows from the simple connectedness of the corresponding Phan geometries, which was established in \cite{bengrahofshp07} and \cite{grahornic07} in the case $B_n$ and in \cite{grahofshp03} and \cite{grahornic06} in the case $C_n$.
-This article provides alternative proofs of the Phan-type theorems of type $B_n$ and $C_n$ and, based on the local-to-global approach via the filtration described in \cite{devmue07}, gives a much shorter alternative to the unpublished proof of the Phan-type theorem of type $F_4$ by Gramlich, Hoffman, M\"uhlherr, and Shpectorov.
+This article provides alternative proofs of the Phan-type theorems of type $B_n$ and $C_n$ and, based on the local-to-global approach via the filtration described in \cite{devmue07}, gives a much shorter alternative to the unpublished proof of the Phan-type theorem of type $F_4$ by Hoffman, Köhl, M\"uhlherr, and Shpectorov.
+This concludes the revision of Phan's theorems and their extension to the non-simply laced diagrams, cf.\ \cite[page~656]{abrbro} and \cite[page~333]{gorlyosol05}.